 My desire is for my children to grow up and remember our home as a loving, happy place where they were able to learn and grow.
 I want them to think of home and remember good food, tidy spaces, and cozy feelings.
 I want them to remember home with fondness.

 Some women seem to have a natural knack for creating a home that is warm and inviting, free of clutter, thoughtful decor, and a welcoming atmosphere.
 Some of us have to work harder to make that happen.
 And that’s okay.
 Putting time and effort into creating a space that feels like home is always worth the effort.
-We can all have homes that invite people to feel comfortable and loved.
+And by creating good habits, we can all have homes that invite people to feel comfortable and loved.

 These days I love perusing beautiful home decor feeds on Instagram for ideas.
 I follow some of my favorite home decor hashtags and I’m always looking for new feeds to follow.
 I don’t have a lot of money to spend on new decor, but here and there, and using Hobby Lobby coupons, I manage to add pretty things to my home from time to time.